by Joseph Molloy July 19, 2021 6 min read

 The term specialty coffee implies two things- quality, and transparency.
 It's not your ordinary coffee.
 The official definition by the SCA (Specialty Coffee Association) defines this type of coffee as the, "highest quality green coffee beans roasted to their greatest flavour potential by true craftspeople and then properly brewed to well-established SCAA developed standards.”
 Simply put, specialty coffee is the 'good stuff.'

 Specialty coffee can only be roasted by certified coffee experts.
-To get the best out of the beans, the roasting process is keenly monitored using highly specialised tools.
+The roasting process is keenly monitored using highly specialised tools to get the best out of the beans.
 The process must comply with standards set by the SCA.

-To recap, how the bean was roasted determines flavour and caffeine concentration.
+To recap, the roast type determines much of the flavour and caffeine levels.
 There are two ways of distinguishing coffee roasts - degree and strength.
 They both indicate how hot and how long the bean was roasted.
 Lighter coffee has more caffeine but less of the signature coffee aroma.
 Dark coffee has less caffeine but more coffee aroma.
 Specialty Coffee is made with the best single origin beans, roasted to bring out the full flavour profile of the bean.
 All the best as you explore the worlds most beloved beverage!

 Sign up to get the latest on sales, new releases and more